 We were told that Harmonix have over 100 developers currently working on Fantasia: Music Evolved, so there is a lot of talent behind this title.
 There aren't many details on hand, but we were promised the game will include two player multiplayer and we imagine this game will be a lot of fun when shared with friends.
 The final track listing will also make a big difference, so we'll keep an eye on this one and see how it shapes up later in the year.

-The Good: Mixes music and the magic of Disney
+Pros: Mixes music and the magic of Disney

-The Bad: Are Harmonix put to good use here?
+Cons: Are Harmonix put to good use here?